jcocchi/CognitiveServicesDemo/node/cogServ/CustomVision.md

 # Custom Vision Model #

 Custom Vision Service is a tool for building custom image classifiers.
 It makes it easy and fast to build, deploy, and improve an image classifier.
+For this exercise we'll put together a model to classify pictures of Game of Thrones house symbols.

 ## Step 0 - Prerequisites
 * A [Microsoft Account](https://signup.live.com/) is necessary in order to use the [customvision.ai](https://customvision.ai) website.
 Please sign up for one if you do not already have one.
 A Skype ID or a Xbox Live account are all considered Microsoft Accounts.